-Your collarbone or clavicle is the bone that is positioned horizontally between the top of your breast bone (sternum) and shoulder blade (scapula).
-You can feel your collarbone by touching the area between your neck and your shoulder.
-A broken collarbone, also known as a clavicle fracture, is when this bone breaks.
-The surgery (if necessary) is done with the help of ortho implants which are provided by the orthopedic products manufacturers.
+Collarbone or clavicle is the bone that is positioned horizontally between the top of the breast bone (sternum) and shoulder blade (scapula).
+One can feel the collarbone by touching the area between the neck and shoulder.
+A broken collarbone, also known as a clavicle fracture, happens when this bone breaks.
+The surgery (if necessary) is done with the help of ortho implants which are provided by the orthopedic implant suppliers.

 How Does a Broken Collarbone Occur?

-Falling hard on a shoulder or an outstretched arm can be a reason of broken collarbone.
+Falling hard on a shoulder or an outstretched arm can be a reason for broken collarbone.

-These fractures are common in contact sports like wrestling, football, rugby, hockey, and lacrosse.
-They also can happen in sports where there is chance of falling hard, such as skiing, biking, snowboarding, and skateboarding.
+Such injuries are quite common in contact sports like wrestling, football, rugby, hockey, and lacrosse.
+It can also happen in sports where there is a chance of falling hard, such as skiing, biking, snowboarding, and skateboarding.

-A collarbone also can break in a car crash or if someone is hit by a car.
+A collarbone also can break in case of an accident like a car crash or if someone is hit by a car.